Kitchen Layouts – A Complete Guide To Design

 This can be for the sink, hob or a dedicated prepping area.
 It can also serve to create a more social environment by adding a seating area on one side.

 Even if you love the idea of a kitchen island and think you have to have one, be careful.
-A kitchen with an island that shouldn’t have one will be a nightmare to live with.
+A kitchen with an island that shouldn’t have one will be a nightmare to live in.

 Sacrificing the overall space, flow and functionality of the kitchen just to have an island is the wrong way to go about things.